No Products in the Cart

 A Mac laptop makes a great graduation gift—it’s both glamorous and practical, and sure to be appreciated by any high school student heading off to college.
 A chart at the end of the article shows the differences at a glance, and we’ll help you pick the perfect model by laying out your options in three ways: price, portability, and features.

-Weighing in at just 2 pounds, the MacBook wins the portability contest.
-If weight is your key criteria, you won’t mind the trade-offs that come with this svelte laptop, such as its single USB-C port or small screen, or the fact that even its fastest available CPU, a 1.4 GHz dual-core i7, can’t match up to those in the MacBook Pros.
+Weighing in at just 2.8 pounds, the MacBook Air wins the portability contest.
+If weight is your key criteria, you won’t mind the trade-offs that come with this laptop, such as its smaller screen, or the fact that its fastest available CPU still can’t match up to those in the MacBook Pros.

 All these laptops have a Force Touch trackpad, except for the MacBook Air, which has a Multi-Touch trackpad.
 The differences are minor.
 Both support gestures like two-finger scrolling, but with a Force Touch trackpad, you can click with extra force to invoke additional features.
 For example, on any Mac, you can select a file in the Finder and press Space bar to preview the file with Quick Look.
 With a Force Touch trackpad, you can also click hard on the icon to see the preview.